 For example, you want to make French seams on a small blouse... in that case, you will need seam allowances of 1.5cm.
 If your pattern has included seam allowances of 1cm, you will need to add 0.5cm.
 Another example, if you want to sew with an overlocker and you have 1cm seam allowances, either you can adjust your overlocker settings (move the knife) or mark seam allowances at 0.7cm for example.

-Third check on the pattern is the cutting layout and symbols that you will find on the pieces.
+Third check on the pattern is cutting layout and symbols that you will find on the pieces.
 Check carefully the pieces that are cut on the fold, the direction of the pieces, ...
 I also invite you to check the placement of the pieces on the cutting layout because it is sometimes quite possible to save some fabric simply by arranging the pieces differently (this of course depends on your size and the width of your fabric).
-I admit that this is an exercise I particularly enjoy.
+I must admit this is an exercise I particularly enjoy.

 4) place the pattern pieces on the fabric and cut your pieces